Agora-wireless/Agora/README.md

   * The sender sends 1 frame, Millipede processes it and compares results with gound truth data.
   * Gound truth data is produced by MATLAB file generate_data_dl.m.

-Compile and run Millipede test:
+To compile and run Millipede test:

 	cd test/test_millipede
 	cmake .